caxefaizan/developers_101/README.md

 > Here you can either choose to work on the front end of the application, backend of the application or the cloud operations of the app.
 Well if you love being a full stack dev.
 The stage is yours.
 Note: For the Slack App our Dependant frameworks are : Python, GCP, Flask, HTML, Postgres.

 Hi , My name is Anchal Budhrani
-This is my first assisgnment task .
+This is my first assisgnment task
-I have worked on javascript and react.js
+I have worked on javascript react.js and java.

 The followings are the linux command :-